Wei Li, PhD

 Chief Scientific Officer

-Dr. Wei Li is the acting Chief Scientific Officer for Cytovia Therapeutics, Inc and a Member of the company’s Strategic Advisory Board.
+Dr. Wei Li is the Chief Scientific Officer for Cytovia Therapeutics.
 As a Biopharma Executive, Wei Li brings her passion to translate scientific vision and breakthrough technologies into new drug therapies through strategic, comprehensive development.
 Wei Li is a founding member of 2 biotech companies and is an expert in all aspects of drug research & development, including preclinical development & pharmacology, clinical development and operations, regulatory, biomarker development and biomanufacturing.
 With her drug R&D expertise, business wisdom and operational excellence, Wei helped several biopharmas successfully advance drug development and corporate development objectives.

 Wei was previously the Chief development Officer at OliX Pharmaceuticals, a leading public South Korean biotech company developing siRNA therapeutics for multiple indications including pulmonary diseases, ophthamology, cancer immunotherapy, liver diseases, CNS diseases and dermatology.
 She also served as a Member of Board of Directors for OliX US.